AdobeDocs/experience-manager-65.en/help/assets/search-assets.md

 ### Modify search facets {#searchfacets}

-To improve the speed of discovery, AEM Assets offers search facets using which you can filter the search results.
+To improve the speed of discovery, Experience Manager Assets offers search facets using which you can filter the search results.
 The Filters panel includes a few standard facets by default.
 Administrators can customize the Filters panel to modify the default facets using the in-built predicates.
-AEM provides a good collection of in-built predicates and an editor to customize the facets.
+Experience Manager provides a good collection of in-built predicates and an editor to customize the facets.
 See [search facets](/help/assets/search-facets.md).

 ### Extract text when uploading assets {#extracttextupload}

-You can configure AEM to extract the text from the assets when users upload assets, such as PSD or PDF files.
-AEM indexes the extracted text and helps users search these assets based on the extracted text.
+You can configure Experience Manager to extract the text from the assets when users upload assets, such as PSD or PDF files.
+Experience Manager indexes the extracted text and helps users search these assets based on the extracted text.
 See [upload assets](/help/assets/managing-assets-touch-ui.md#uploading-assets).

 ### Custom predicates to filter search results {#custompredicates}